Low costs, yield hunt to propel long-term euro zone bond sales in 2015

 The governments with lower credit ratings are anxious to exploit the benign market conditions to increase the average life of their debt stock.
 That means re-funding will be required less often, an advantage as at some point the era of ultra-low ECB interest rates, originally imposed to tackle the financial crisis, must come to an end.

-Ten-year Spanish and Italian 10-year yields are less than 2 percent ES10YT=TWEB IT10YT=TWEB, below those of U.S. Treasuries, as the threat of deflation in the euro zone exacerbated by sliding oil prices pressures the ECB to begin a program of quantitative easing (QE).
+Ten-year Spanish and Italian 10-year yields are less than 2 percent , below those of U.S. Treasuries, as the threat of deflation in the euro zone exacerbated by sliding oil prices pressures the ECB to begin a programme of quantitative easing (QE).

 At the height of the euro zone crisis, investors were reluctant to buy anything longer than five-year bonds from troubled governments.
 However, those worries have dwindled since ECB President Mario Draghi promised first to save the euro and then, last month, to tackle excessively low inflation by whatever means necessary.

-In a recent Reuters poll, 25 out of 27 economists expected the ECB to start buying sovereign debt under a QE program, probably early next year.
+In a recent Reuters poll, 25 out of 27 economists expected the ECB to start buying sovereign debt under a QE programme, probably early next year.

 Analysts say Spanish and Italian bonds still look relatively attractive against German benchmarks, on which yields have dropped to all-time lows below 0.60 percent and could fall to 0.50 percent in the next few weeks.